 House Hack No. 2: Guess How Much I’ve Added to My Net Worth?!

 Can you believe it?
-It’s already halfway through 2019.
+There are only a few months left in 2019.
 It feels like just yesterday we were popping champagne and ringing in the new year.

-The calendar doesn’t lie though; we are quickly approaching the second half of 2019.
-With the summer upon us, that means that I have officially fulfilled my one-year obligation to live in my primary residence, and it is time to start looking for my next house hack.
+This summer, I officially fulfilled my one-year obligation to live in my primary residence, so it was time to start looking for my next house hack.

 With that being said, let's see how I did in terms of generating wealth from my second house hack.
 The house hacking strategy I used on this one was renting by the room.